 the Load Washer Alternate (LWA) shown in Figure 4-3.
-It consists of a frame made of a frame consisting of two plates and two ¾-in threaded rods.
-The guiding rod of the Belleville washer stacks goes through a hole in the top plate, and connects to a load cell attached to the bottom plate.
+It consists of a frame made of two plates and two ¾-in threaded rods.
+The guiding rod of the Belleville washer stacks goes through a hole in the top plate and connects to a load cell attached to the bottom plate.
 When the washer stack right above the top plate is compressed, the guiding rod develops tension that is measured by the load cell.
-Thus the load cell measures the compression in the Belleville washer stack below the spool plate.
+Thus, the load cell measures the compression in the Belleville washer stack below the spool plate.